Brother Blue: Music and song and the European bardic tradition

 Brother Blue's chief musical instruments were harmonica and human voice, and occasionally tambourine, and drums.
 He also made music with a set of genuine early American slave chains in a signature story he developed during his time as a Divinity School teaching fellow.
 Finger snapping, stomping and dancing, often barefoot, are featured in many of his performances.

 At Harvard, Brother Blue studied under Albert Bates Lord who, with Milman Parry, compared the oral storytelling methods of surviving contemporary Slavic and Eastern Mediterranean bardic storytellers with the language and content and literary formats of the Homeric epics, concluding that Homeric works derived from or were transcribed out of oral storytelling forms, as ultimately documented in The Singer of Tales (1960) Other academic influences included global mythography through the work of Marija Gimbutas and Joseph Campbell which Brother Blue addressed in his training of others.
 Albert Lord's 1954 class also led Herbert Mason to write his intensely personal Gilgamesh, A Verse Narrative (1970) as Mason's young friend lay deathly ill, and which was narrated for accompaniment to the international museum exhibit, Treasures of the Royal Tombs of Ur, with dedication to both Mason and the Hills by a student of Brother Blue and Ruth Hill as Gilgamesh: God King of Sumer, The Oldest Story in the World, along with Diane Wolkstein's portrayal of Inanna.
 Brother Blue also advised a live, partially extemporaneous performance of the Gilgamesh and Inanna cycle for this exhibit at the Bowers Museum in Santa Ana, California.

-Professor Albert Lord said that Brother Blue was "sui generis," meaning in Latin "of a kind of his own" because Brother Blue "does not really belong to any particular tradition in storytelling" but is "a phenomenon in himself."
+Professor Albert Lord said that Brother Blue was "sui generis", meaning in Latin "of a kind of his own" because Brother Blue "does not really belong to any particular tradition in storytelling" but is "a phenomenon in himself".

-European figures referenced in Brother Blue's opus include: Albert Einstein, Homer, Virgil, Dante, William Shakespeare and particularly St. Francis of Assissi and Don Quixote, to whose life stories he would compare his, his colleagues' and his audiences' works and lives.
+European figures referenced in Brother Blue's opus include: Albert Einstein, Homer, Virgil, Dante, William Shakespeare and particularly St. Francis of Assisi and Don Quixote, to whose life stories he would compare his, his colleagues' and his audiences' works and lives.
 "I bring Homer to the streets.
 I bring Sophocles," he said.
 "To tell stories, you should know Chaucer.
 You should know Shakespeare.
 You should know Keats.
 You have to be constantly reading.
 You read, you think, you create.
 You have to know the new moves: You must be able to rap and be able to sing the blues!".